 We invite faculty to join us in helping students develop the insights and skills needed to navigate the process of career decision making, job searching, and applying for further education.
-Here are ways you can collaborate with us on behalf of our students.
+There are multiple ways you can collaborate with us.

 A Faculty Guide to Ethical and Legal Standards in Student Hiring

 Students aren't the only ones interested in their success; their accomplishments are also very important to the College.
 Staff members in career services, admissions, development, alumni relations, and you, the faculty, have a direct investment in their achievement.
 The role you play in the employment process complements the role played by career services.
 Occasionally, however, helping students in their job searches can result in unanticipated illegal or unethical actions.
 The National Association of Colleges and Employers (NACE) has a more in-depth guide about this here.

 Encourage students to participate in both in-person and digital mock interviews to gain practice and feedback from a career advisor.
 Mock interviews can be scheduled through TribeCareers or through the Cohen front desk and are held with either an employer, retired professional, advisor, or community partner.
 Students can also utilize Big Interview to participate in mock interviews at their convenience.
 Learn more about Big Interview in the faculty toolkit above.